-Northwest: At $225, their price point is quite high compared to many of their competitors.
+Northwest: At $225, their price point is high compared to many competitors.
 Still, the inclusion of a full year of their registered agent service is a good feature that makes their pricing more attractive.
 Once the first year is up, the registered agent service will renew at $125 per year.

 Northwest: Northwest offers phone and email support.
 We first tested their email support, and while it took nearly 24 hours to receive an email back, the response was detailed, and the rep went beyond simply answering our question and checking off an email response.
 We also called and received similarly impressive service.
 The representative who answered the phone took the time to ask for details so that he could give us the most accurate answer.